 Turbine Unit Operating Range

-Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range are defined in Table MCN-6, except Unit 6 with locked blades is in Table MCN-6-A.
+Turbine unit flow and power output at the lower and upper limits of the ±1% peak efficiency range, and at the operating limit, are defined in Table MCN-6, except Unit 6 with locked blades is in Table MCN-6-A.

 In-Season (April 1–October 31).
 As defined in the BPA Load Shaping Guidelines (Appendix C), all units will be operated within ±1% of peak turbine efficiency (1% range) to maximize survival of juvenile fish that pass through the turbines.
 If operation outside the 1% range is necessary during this time period, Project personnel shall record the information and provide to BPA on a weekly basis according to the Guidelines.
 Operation outside the 1% range may be necessary to: